Shammi-ing/LearningGithub-Shammi/README.md

 # LearningGithub-Shammi
-I am on my learning phase so I am creating  this repo  as my exploring the git and git hub.
+I am in my learning phase so I am creating  this repo  as my explore the git and git hub.
 Author Shamming